billvb/core-flight-executive/osal/readme.txt

 or
 github.com/nasa.osal

-The current version as of October 2014 is 4.1.1.
+The current version as of March 2016 is 4.2.0.